aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/basic-drawing/draw-rectangle/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# Create Blank Image Aspose – Draw Rectangles in .NET
+# Create a Blank Image with Aspose.Imaging – Draw Rectangles in .NET

 Creating and manipulating images in .NET applications can feel daunting, but with Aspose.Imaging you can **create blank image Aspose** in just a few lines of code and then draw shapes on it.
 In this tutorial we’ll walk through the entire process — from setting up a blank canvas to drawing rectangles—so you can start adding graphics to your .NET projects right away.